-Sumit Kumar - Senior Machine Learning Engineer at TikTok US; UChicago Alum.
+Sumit Kumar - Senior Machine Learning Engineer at Meta USA; UChicago Alum.

-Previous: Research Scientist 2 at Alexa AI, Amazon, SDE2@Amazon, Lead Engineer@Samsung R&D, SSE@Altran
+Previous: Senior MLE at TikTok, Research Scientist 2 at Alexa AI, Amazon, SDE2@Amazon, Lead Engineer@Samsung R&D, SSE@Aricent

 My name is Sumit Kumar.
 I love learning new concepts and building things.
 I have more than 10 years of work experience in Software Development, Machine Learning/Deep Learning research.
-Currently I work as a Senior Machine Learning Engineer at TikTok USA.
+Currently I work as a Senior Machine Learning Engineer at Meta USA.
 And I work with research and development of Recommendation Systems built on Deep Learning concepts.
-In the past I have worked as a Research Scientist II in Natural Language Processing (NLP) for Alexa AI, Amazon in Seattle, USA, and Lead Engineer for Samsung Research Labs, India.
+In the past I have worked as a Senior MLE in Recommender Systems at TikTok USA, Research Scientist II in Natural Language Processing (NLP) for Alexa AI, Amazon in Seattle, USA, and Lead Engineer for Samsung Research Labs, India.

 [This introduction is from my uChicago faculty profile from Dec 2018]